+Employees recovering workers' compensation payments can expect these benefits once the proper paperwork is filed and approved.
 The workers’ compensation system exists in part to help employees avoid unnecessary hardship after a work injury or illness.
-When an injury forces an employee to miss work, he can lose out on wages that are vital to the security and stability of himself and his family.
+When an injury forces an employee to miss work, he or she can lose out on wages that are vital to his or her security and stability.
 This lost income only adds financial stress to an already painful and difficult situation.
 The workers’ compensation system aims to help employees avoid that by offering wage replacement and medical care benefits.
-The timing of these payments can lag, however, and many injured workers and their families worry about when they will be able to obtain benefits.
+The timing of these payments can lag, however, and many injured workers and their families worry about when they will be able to obtain payments.

 - Seek medical help right away.